IMSoley/tasawwuf/README.md

 * Key to the Garden by Habib Ahmad Mashhur al-Haddad
 * The Principles of Sufism
 The Doctrine of the Sufis: (Kitab Al-Taʻarruf Li-madhhab Ahl Al-tasawwuf) [[Amazon](https://amzn.to/3ax4ZUd), [PDF](https://archive.org/details/in.ernet.dli.2015.108515)]
+* Ibn Juzay's Sufic Exegesis: Selections from Kitab al-Tashil li-Ulum al-Tanzil
+* The Words (Risale-I Nur Collection) by Bediuzzaman Said Nursi
 * Degrees of the Soul: Spiritual Stations on the Sufi Path
 * The Teachings of a Sufi Master by Seyed Mostafa Azmayesh
 * The Obligation Of Nasiha for the Prophet(SAW) by Qadi Iyad
-* Learning How to Learn: Psychology and Spirituality in the Sufi Way by Idries Shah
 * “READ!”
 (The Reality Behind Muhammad’s First Revelation)
 * Ash Shifa (Muhammad: Messenger of Allah) Qadi Iyad
 * The Secrets of the Self: Asrar-I-Khudi
 * Spiritual Body and Celestial Earth
-* The Sufis by Idries Shah
 * An Ocean Without Shore: Ibn Arabi, The Book, And The Law by Michel Chodkiewicz [[PDF](https://archive.org/download/AnOceanWithoutShoreIbnArabisViewsOnTheBookAndTheLawByMichelChodkiewcz/An%20Ocean%20Without%20Shore%20-%20Ibn%20Arabi%27s%20Views%20on%20The%20Book%20and%20the%20Law%20by%20Michel%20Chodkiewcz.pdf)]
 * In Search of the Lost Heart
 * Science of the Cosmos, Science of the Soul